-- Represented local cities and townships for over 25 years in matters related to water/sewer, zoning, planning, land use, ordinance drafting, contract negotiations, and municipal litigation.
+- Represented local cities and townships for over thirty years in matters related to water/sewer, zoning, planning, land use, ordinance drafting, contract negotiations, and municipal litigation.

-- Represented the City of Romulus as city attorney – 1995 to 2001, continue to represent the city on retained matters since that time.
+- Represented the City of Romulus as city attorney – 1995 to 2001, 2013 to present.
+Continues to represent the city on retained matters.